josephmusila/josephmusila/README.md

 - 👋 Hi, I’m @josephmusila
 - 👀 I’m interested in  Flutter, Django, NodeJs and IOT
 <!-- - 🌱 I’m currently learning ... -->
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on flutter projects
 - 📫 How to reach me email @ josemusila03@gmail.com

 <!---